uvaai/dpl/submit/scraping-minai/submit.md

 - In case of problems submitting, ask your teacher or send an e-mail to <ai@proglab.nl>.

 **This module will be graded.
 Use feedback from the previous module to improve your code.**

+## Note that your homepage.zip file cannot be bigger than 8mb!